Sometimes the only way to make progress is to leave something behind.

 Teachers believe the technology has a great future in the classroom.

-Cell phones and Web 2.0 tools can help students become better non-native speakers.
+Cell phones and Web 2.0 tools can speed students' understanding of foreign languages.

-These instructional video and discussion exercises can help students avoid Internet culture shock.
+These instructional video and discussion exercises can help students avoid online culture shock.

 Schools can survive tough economic times by leasing must-have IT equipment.

 The Toshiba Thrive tablet offers school users the best features found in both business and consumer devices.